io-digital/tephra/README.md

 > tephra, n: rock fragments and particles ejected by a volcanic eruption

-an evented [radius](https://en.wikipedia.org/wiki/RADIUS) server based on [node-radius](https://github.com/retailnext/node-radius) - this is radius for humans!
+an evented [radius](https://en.wikipedia.org/wiki/RADIUS) server based on [node-radius](https://github.com/retailnext/node-radius) - now it's easier than ever to write a radius server that isn't standards-compliant! ;)

 ## example